 Methotrexate may ease your arthritis symptoms.
 But it’s unclear if it can slow bone loss.

 The inhibitors may also help restore joint function.
-In one 2011 study, researchers found the drug etanercept (Enbrel) restored some function.
+In a 2011 study, researchers found the drug etanercept (Enbrel) restored some function.

 This type of arthritis can cause permanent disability if it’s not treated.
 But a diagnosis of psoriatic arthritis mutilans means something different today than in the days when it was called “opera glass hand.”
 Your outlook improves dramatically when you detect and treat psoriatic arthritis.
 Early treatment can prevent bone loss.